kuzudb/kuzu-docs/src/content/docs/extensions/postgres.md

 ------------------
 ```

-## Schema cache
+## Clear attached database schema cache

-To avoid redundantly retrieving schema information from Postgres, Kùzu maintains a schema cache
+To avoid redundantly retrieving schema information from attached databases, Kùzu maintains a schema cache
 including table names and their respective columns and types.
 Should modifications occur in the schema
-via an alternate connection to the Postgres server, such as creation or deletion of tables, the cached
+via an alternate connection to attached databases (PosgreSQL or some other attachad database), such as creation or deletion of tables, the cached
 schema data may become obsolete.
 You can use the `clear_attached_db_cache()` function to refresh cached
 schema information in such cases.